Obama commutes 330 sentences, most in single day

 (CNN)President Barack Obama granted 330 commutations, the White House announced Thursday, the most commutations given in a single day by a US president.

 The announcement comes within 24 hours of the transfer of power from Obama to President-elect Donald Trump.

+A White House official told CNN this is Obama's final batch of clemency.

+The move brings the total number of individuals who sentences Obama reduced to a total of 1,715, including 568 who had been sentenced to life in prison.

-Most of those whose sentences were commuted came from nonviolent drug offenses.
+The large majority of sentences Obama commuted Thursday -- and in total -- were those that came from nonviolent drug offenses.

-Not included in the list: Former American prisoner of war Army Sgt.
+If these are Obama's final acts of clemency that would apparently close the door on such an action for former American prisoner of war Army Sgt.
 Bowe Bergdahl, who has asked Obama for a pardon, Justice Department officials told CNN in December.

 Bergdahl faces charges for leaving his post in Afghanistan in 2009.
 His court-martial is scheduled for February 6.